 The concept of speaking into a device and getting an answer back isn’t new.
 What is new is the way the technology behind Siri, Alexa, and Google Assistant has improved to make artificial intelligence a lot more practical and a lot less comical due to odd misinterpretations of the questions asked.
 Right now, about 20 percent of online queries are voice searches, according to Google.
 Some people predict that by the year 2020, roughly half of all searches will be done with either speech or images.
 It’s safe to assume this voice search trend isn’t going away.
 Read on to discover how you can effectively optimize your online content for voice search.

+Get Conversational with Your KeywordsPeople often don’t type the way they speak.
+Because voice search phrases are more conversational in nature, keywords used are often longer and related to each other.
+In fact, text searches are about one to three words while speech searches average about three to 10 words.
 About 22 percent of voice searches are done to look for a local business.
 And a lot of those searches use phrases like “near me” and “close by” or reference specific neighborhoods and landmarks.
 Increase your odds of showing up on results pages produced from a voice search by:

 - Including geographic references in keyword phrases (including local references to neighborhoods and landmarks)

 - Using long-tail keywords (groups of related keywords) rather than single keywords